dsprh/pdsnd_github/README.md

 * User info

 ### More information
-This project is written in Python, using numpy, pandas, and time libraries.
+This project is written in Python 3.9.13, using numpy, pandas, and time libraries.

 ## Files used
 bikeshare.py